Alexander Denton (Royalist): Early life

 Denton was the eldest son of Sir Thomas Denton of Hillesden and his wife Susan Temple, daughter of John Temple of Stowe.
-He entered Christ Church, Oxford in 1612, was knighted in 1617 and inherited Hillesden manor when he succeeded his father in 1633.
+He entered Christ Church, Oxford in 1612, was knighted in 1617 and inherited the manor of Barford Chesney in 1618.
+He further inherited Hillesden manor when he succeeded his father in 1633.

 Political career

 He entered Parliament in 1624 as the Member of Parliament (MP) for Wendover.
 In the two parliaments of 1625 Denton was MP for Buckingham.
 He was re-elected MP for Buckingham in April 1640 for the Short Parliament and in November 1640 for the Long Parliament.
 He was appointed High Sheriff of Buckinghamshire for 1637–38.

 Denton was a Royalist and his house at Hillesden became a focal point during the English Civil War.
 He was disabled from sitting in Parliament on 22 January 1644.
 In January 1644 Parliamentary forces occupied Hillesden House but they were ejected.
 In early February Colonel William Smith garrisoned Hillesden House with about 260 men to support the King at Oxford.
 The house was occupied at the time by many of the Denton family and some of the Verney family and Sir Alexander also arrived at the house by chance.
 A force of over 2000 men under Oliver Cromwell and Samuel Luke laid siege to the house at the beginning of March.
 After the surrender Smith and Denton were taken prisoner and moved to the Tower of London, while the house was destroyed and the family beggared.

-Denton died a prisoner on New Years Day 1645.
+Denton died a prisoner on New Year's Day 1645.
 He was buried at Hillesden on 5 January 1645.